hftf/roirpt/jeff-phrasing/README2.md

 This also prevents some ungrammatical outputs (such as <samp>I doesn’t</samp>).
 3. Encode progressively more linguistic information;
-syntactic features become the primary unit of operation rather than mere words that admit combinatorial expansion as strings.
+syntactic features become the primary unit of operation rather than mere words that undergo combinatorial expansion.
 Maximize limited key space by compressing more efficiently.
 Richer affordances for customization.